GoogleCloudPlatform/synthetics-sdk-nodejs/samples/generic-synthetic-broken-links/README.md

 The following command deploys this sample to gcp as a cloud function.
 Note that the `--memory` arg must be set to at least `1024M` to support a puppeteer instance.

+If you get a `Could not find Chrome (ver. xxx.x.xxxx.xxx)` error try creating a new Cloud Function rather than updating an existing one.

 ```
 gcloud functions deploy broken-links-http-function --memory=1024M --timeout=300 --gen2 --runtime=nodejs18 --region=us-central1 --source=. --entry-point=SyntheticFunction --trigger-http
 ```